Carrie Marie Hand

 My father a strong German man, he always had this sink-or-swim mentality which helped me become a strong independent women.
 When certain circumstances happen you had to figure it out in a creative way.

 I've had so much trauma in my life that art is something I need to do.
 It's not what I want to do; I need to make people happy with my art.
 I personally have made paintings for people, and to this day, they tell me they still have my painting hanging on their wall and see it every day.
-Just that joy of hearing them say that about your work is worth more than money.
+Just that joy of hearing them say that about my work is worth more than money.
 In every piece of my work it's a piece of my soal.

 What’s the best career advice you’ve ever received?